acstrick/MapReduce-assignments/assignment2/assignment2.md

 The “stripes” implementation consists of a MapReduce job where the mapper reads lines and emits a (<Text>,<HMapSIW>) pair for each unique word in a line and the map associated with that word.
 In addition, a value of ‘*’ is added to each word’s map to represent the its individual presence in the line.
 A combiner aggregates each mapper’s output, aggregating maps based on key.
 Both emit a (<Text>,<HMapSIW>) pairs.

 The above MapReduce jobs just provide counts of given words and pairs (per line) from the dataset.
 I used a Python script to calculate PMI values based on MapReduce output files.
 While this probably does not meet the intention of the assignment, I could not think of a way to organize the data through a secondary MapReduce job (or by adjusting the above approaches) to allow calculations from terms anywhere in the dataset.
-A quick Python script, however, made the job very easy.
+Some Python scription, however, made the job straightforward.

 Question 1